30 Realistic Food Art Pieces by Steven Tang That Will Trick Your Eyes

 #1

-We spoke with Steven Tang to learn more about his artistic journey and how he turns simple meals into extraordinary hyper-realistic food art.
-Steven shared that his love for drawing began in childhood—starting with portraits, animals, and eventually, food.
+We had a fun chat with Steven Tang to hear all about his art journey and how he turns simple meals into jaw-dropping hyper-realistic food drawings.
+Steven told us he’s been drawing since he was a kid—starting with faces, animals, and then moving into the tasty world of food.

 #2